Skip to main content

 Smoking and vaping is prohibited in all facilities.

 Cook stoves are not permitted to be used inside, but you can cook on the wood stove.
 The Leaf Lake Ski Trail System is for skiing only.
 Snowshoeing, walking and dogs are not permitted on the trails.
-If you are pulling a sled or pulk, please stay off the trackset area of the groomed trail.
 You must follow the directional arrows on the ski trails.

 Only reservable Monday to Thursday (Monday, February 20 excluded), for maximum one night at a time.